oicr-gsi/shesmu/implementation.md

 indicate to the plugin whether the fetch should trigger a refresh.
 If true, the server has indicated that it needs fresh data.
-If false, the server is happy to read stale data and the input source is free to not make the effort to refresh it.
+If false, the server is happy to receive data cached from a previous fetch and the input source is free to not make the effort to refresh it.

 Input source data is not cached by the server between calls to the
 @ShesmuInputSource method.
-Caching data is the plugins responsibility.
+Caching data is the plugin's responsibility.
 The Shesmu plugin API package provides `ValueCache` and implementations for assisting with this task.